 Lake Como has its own culinary tradition centered on freshwater fish.
 Missoltini (dried agoni fish pressed with bay leaves), lavarello (whitefish), and persico (perch) are specialties you won't find elsewhere.
 Ask for "pesce di lago" at trattorias.

-10. The Lemon Cake at Villa Balbianello's Café Is Overpriced
+10. Skip the Overpriced Lemon Cake at Villa Balbianello's Café

-It's 7 EUR for a small slice.
-I mean, it's fine.
-But the café at Brunate funicular station has views just as good and cakes for 4 EUR.
-Allocate your overpriced cake budget accordingly.
+It's 7 EUR for a small slice, and it's perfectly fine — nothing more.
+The café at Brunate funicular station has views just as good and cakes for 4 EUR.
+Allocate your overpriced-cake budget accordingly.

 What to See